hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: arch, fromentries, run-parallel, simple-concat.
-A copy of the source code may be downloaded from git://github.com/feross/arch.git (arch), git://github.com/feross/fromentries.git (fromentries), git://github.com/feross/run-parallel.git (run-parallel), git://github.com/feross/simple-concat.git (simple-concat).
+The following software may be included in this product: arch, fromentries, queue-microtask, run-parallel, simple-concat.
+A copy of the source code may be downloaded from git://github.com/feross/arch.git (arch), git://github.com/feross/fromentries.git (fromentries), git://github.com/feross/queue-microtask.git (queue-microtask), git://github.com/feross/run-parallel.git (run-parallel), git://github.com/feross/simple-concat.git (simple-concat).
 This software contains the following license and notice below:

 The MIT License (MIT)